woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **Rolling Balance Indicator** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * A rolling balance indicator is added to the `StatusBarFooter` of the UniCa$h UI that can be used to visually indicate the current balance of any group of transactions.
+  * A rolling balance indicator is added to the `StatusBarFooter` of the UniCa$h UI to visually indicate the current balance of any group of transactions.
 At start-up and by default, the user will be able to see their net total balance.
-Upon the usage of certain commands like `find`, the the user will be able to see their total expenditure for a group of expenses, total earned income for a group of incomes, or a net total expenses for a mixture of both.
+Upon the usage of certain commands like `find`, the the user will be able to see their net total expenditure for a group of transactions.
-  * **Justification:** With the total balance, the user will be able to get a holistic sense of their current financial state.
-Additionally, the user will also be able to determine quantitatively certain spending patterns in associated or related transactions, thereby having a better understanding of their own financial habits.
+  * **Justification:** For the user to get a holistic sense of their current financial state and quantitatively determine certain spending patterns in related transactions.

 * **Command Box History & Enhancements** [PRs:
 [#110](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/110)
 [#119](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/119)]
-  * The `CommandBox` is made to remember the user's previous inputs, up to a maximum of 10 previous inputs, and detect the `ESC` key.
-The user can, at any point in time, use the arrow keys to traverse through their history of inputs, and press the `ESC` to clear the command box.
+  * The `CommandBox` is made to remember the user's previous inputs, up to a maximum of 10 previous inputs.
+The user can use the arrow keys to traverse through their history of inputs, and press the `ESC` to clear the command box.
-  * **Justification:** Given our target users being CLI-proficient, we want to provide a more intuitive and convenient means for them to interact with UniCa$h similar to that of a real CLI, such that they can carry out tasks requiring repeated usage of the same command in a much more efficient way, amongst other benefits of a real CLI experience.
+  * **Justification:** TO provide our CLI-proficient targe users a more intuitive, convenient and efficient means for them to interact with UniCa$h, similar to that of a real CLI.

 * **StyleSheet Class** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
   * To provide a seamless visual experience across UniCa$h, a StyleSheet class